200 Series RCP Roof Mounts Additional Roof Mounts Using RCP Bases

 Historical eight-mount RCP kit configuration.

-Rhino-Rack supply off-the-shelf spacers up to 20mm, so correcting the 5mm height difference was straightforward.
-All additional components required to achieve this setup are shown below.
+Rhino-Rack offers off-the-shelf spacers up to 20mm, so correcting the 5mm height difference was straightforward.
+No custom fabrication was required.
+The additional parts used to create the eight-mount configuration are shown below.

 Toyota 200 Series LandCruiser additional Rhino-Rack RCP front mounts